Samira Ibrahim: 2013 Twitter allegations

-In early March 2013, Ibrahim came under criticism after Samuel Tadros, writing in The Weekly Standard, accused her of posting anti-Semitic and anti-American statements on her Twitter account.
+In early March 2013, Ibrahim came under criticism after Samuel Tadros, writing in The Weekly Standard, accused her of posting antisemitic and anti-American statements on her Twitter account.
 These statements included quoting Adolf Hitler, writing: "I have discovered with the passage of days, that no act contrary to morality, no crime against society, takes place, except with the Jews having a hand in it.
-Hitler.”
-In reaction to a suicide bombing of a bus of Israelis in Bulgaria, she wrote "Today is a very sweet day with a lot of very sweet news.”
+Hitler."
+In reaction to a suicide bombing of a bus of Israelis in Bulgaria, she wrote "Today is a very sweet day with a lot of very sweet news."
 In 2012 on the anniversary of the September 11 terrorist attacks, she tweeted "Today is the anniversary of 9/11.
 May every year come with America burning".

-The American State Department subsequently announced that it will not be giving the International Women of Courage Award to her in light of these comments.
+The U.S. State Department subsequently announced that it would not be giving the International Women of Courage Award to her in light of these comments.

-Initially, Ibrahim claimed that her Twitter account had been "previously stolen" and that "any tweet on racism and hatred is not me”.
+Initially, Ibrahim claimed that her Twitter account had been "previously stolen" and that "any tweet on racism and hatred is not me".
 However, she later stated "I refuse to apologize to the Zionist lobby in America regarding my previous anti-Zionist statements under pressure from American government therefore they withdrew the award."
 The U.S. State Department later stated that Ibrahim had since left the United States to return to Egypt.

 On March 8, 2013, a spokeswoman for the U.S. State Department stated that "Upon further review, the department has decided not to present her with the award" as American officials "didn't consider some of the public statements that she had made appropriate.
 They didn't comport with our values" while adding that "There were obviously some problems in our review process, and we're going to do some forensics on how that happened."